maarten-pennings/P2000/readme.md

 ![Main menu](images/grafiek-menu.jpg)

 Then comes a tricky step: the program modifies itself; it pokes the formula on line 10.

 ![Self modifying code](images/grafiek-selfmod.jpg)

+Of course, as a user we don't see that poking.
-Once the formula is entered, and x/y limits, the program will plot the graph using teletext block graphics.
+Once the formula is entered, and x/y limits are entered, the program will plot the function's graph using teletext block graphics.

 ![Graph plot](images/grafiek-plot.jpg)